-Dr. Khurana officially joined the staff of IPNI as Deputy Director, India Program-West Zone, effective July 1, 2008.
+Dr. Khurana officially joined the staff of IPNI as Deputy Director, India Program-West Region, effective July 1, 2008 and has established an office in Pune.
 He received his Ph.D. in 2005 in Soils at Punjab Agricultural University (PAU), in Ludhiana, India.
 He earlier earned his Masters degree in 2001 and B.S. in 1999 at the same university.
-From 2006 until 2008, Dr. Khurana was Postdoctoral Associate, Soil Fertility and Plant
+From 2006 until 2008, Dr. Khurana was

-Nutrition, in the Department of Crop and Soil Environmental Sciences at Virginia Tech, Blacksburg.
+Postdoctoral Associate, Soil Fertility and Plant Nutrition, in the Department of Crop and Soil Environmental Sciences at Virginia Tech, Blacksburg.
 In that responsibility, he modified and tested a soil-water-plant-atmosphere simulation model related to site-specific management and analyzed the fate of excess N in soil and water.
 From 2005 to 2006, he served on the staff at PAU as an Assistant Professor, Soil Fertility and Plant Nutrition, with 100% research responsibility.
 Dr. Khurana has received numerous awards and recognition for academic and research achievements, and is the author or co-author of several research publications.

-Dr. Satyanarayana joined the staff of IPNI as Deputy Director, India Programme-South Zone, effective November 1, 2008.
+Dr. Satyanarayana joined the staff of IPNI as Deputy Director, India Program-South Region, effective November 1, 2008 and has established an office in Hyderabad.
 In 2005, Dr. Satyanarayana received his Ph.D. degree from the Indian Agricultural Research Institute (IARI) in New Delhi.
 He received his M.Sc. degree at Dr. Y.S.P.U.H. & F. in Himachal Pradesh in 2001, and his B.Sc.
 Ag. from Tamil Nadu Agricultural University in 1998.
 Most recently, Dr. Satyanarayana was Deputy Manager-Business Development & Agri Technical Services, with Shriram Fertilizers & Chemicals, DSCL.
 In that role, he was involved with identifying emerging trends in agriculture and other allied businesses, imparting training, developing publications and coordinating the functioning of 110 Shriram Krishi Vikas Kendras (SKVKs).
 From 2005 to 2007, he worked as Deputy Manager-Regulatory Affairs, with Coromandel Fertilisers Ltd. in Hyderabad.
 Dr. Satyanarayana was also a Senior Research Fellow at IARI from 2001 to 2002 and worked on projects related to the rice-wheat cropping system.
-He is author or co-author of several research publications.
+He is author or coauthor of several research publications.

-Dr. Tiwari joined the staff of the PPI/PPIC (now IPNI) India Programme as Deputy Director in June 1998 and was named Director on July 1, 1998.
-During his 10 years with PPI/PPIC and IPNI, Dr. Tiwari provided leadership in developing information on fertiliser management practices in India which can be readily transferred to farmers to improve yield, quality, and profitability.
-He also provided training opportunities for scientists, extension workers, fertiliser industry personnel, agricultural students, farmers, and children.
-A prolific writer, Dr. Tiwari released a large number of scientific and extension publications on the impact of balanced fertiliser use on crop production, profitability, and food security in India.
-BC INDIA
+Dr. Tiwari joined the staff of PPI/PPIC (now IPNI) India Program as Deputy Director in June 1998 and was named Director on July 1, 1998.
+During his 10 years with PPI/PPIC and IPNI, Dr. Tiwari provided leadership in developing information on fertilizer management practices in India which can be readily transferred to farmers to improve yield, quality, and profitability.
+He also provided training opportunities for scientists, extension workers, fertilizer industry personnel, agricultural students, farmers, and children.
+A prolific writer, Dr. Tiwari released a large number of scientific and extension publications on the impact of balanced fertilizer use on crop production, profitability, and food security in India.